DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 Users can also import data from _csv_files by clicking on the \_Uploatd CSV_ button.
 The file must begin with a header containing "latitude" and "longitude" to indicate which columns hold these values.

-Users can click on values in the table to make futher changes, or remove them completely by clicking the _x_ icon on the right of their respective rows.
+Users can click on values in the table to make further changes, or remove them completely by clicking the _x_ icon on the right of their respective rows.

 Once satisfied with the chosen coordinates users can select a plot type from the _Point/Line/Area_ toggle and click the plot button to open the relevant [Plot Window](#ocean-navigator-plot-windows).